notteddydev/sturdy-invention/README.md

 # sturdy-invention
-A python script for reorganising media once it's been downloaded from snapchat.
+A python script for reorganising media downloaded from snapchat.